Collation Support

 These functions support collation:

 Some of these functions have limitations on their use with collation.
-For details, see the documentation of each specific function.
+For information, see the documentation of each specific function.

 This list might expand over time.